thriveweb/cordner/content/team/ee-fang-goh.md

 categories:
   - category: Taxation and Compliance
 ---
-Currently pursuing my CPA.
+Currently pursuing her CPA.

 Had been in bookkeeping services primarily working with Dominos Pizza Franchisee and numerous client in building and construction industry.

-Now progressing my career towards tax compliance.
+Now progressing her career towards tax compliance.